NETT: Solving Inverse Problems with Deep Neural Networks: Conclusion and outlook

 \section{Conclusion and outlook}

 In this paper we developed a new framework for the solution of inverse problems via NETT \eqref{eq:nett}.
-We presented a complete convergence analysis and derived well-posedness and weak convergence (Theorem~\ref{thm:well}), norm-convergence (Theorem~\ref{thm:strong}), as well as various convergence rates results (see Section~\ref{sec:rates}).
-NETT combines deep neural networks with a Tikhonov regularization strategy.
-The regularizer is defined by a network that might be a user-specified function (generalizing frame based regularization), or might be a CNN trained on a appropriate training data.
+We presented a complete convergence analysis and derived well-posedness and weak convergence (Theorem~\ref{thm:well}), norm-convergence (Theorem~\ref{thm:strong}), as well as various convergence rates results (see Section~\ref{sec:rates}). {\cm For these results we introduced the absolute Bregman distance as a new generalization of the standard Bregman distance from the convex to the non-convex setting.} NETT combines deep neural networks with a Tikhonov regularization strategy.
+The regularizer is defined by a network that might be a user-specified function (generalizing frame based regularization), or might be a CNN trained on an appropriate training data set.
 We have developed a possible strategy for learning a deep CNN (using an encoder-decoder framework, see Section~\ref{sec:auto}).
 Initial numerical results for a sparse data problem in PAT (see Section~\ref{sec:num}) demonstrated that NETT with the trained regularizer works well and also yields good results for phantoms different from the class of training data.
 This may be a result of the fact, that opposed to other deep learning approaches for image reconstruction, the NETT includes a data consistency term as well as the trained network that focuses on identifying artifacts.
 Detailed comparison with other deep learning methods for inverse problems as well as variational regularization methods (including TV-minimization) is subject of future studies.

 Many possible lines of future research arise from the proposed NETT regularization and the corresponding network-minimizing solution concept \eqref{eq:RminW}.
 For example, instead of the Tikhonov variant \eqref{eq:nett} one can employ and analyze the residual method (or Ivanov regularization) for approximating \eqref{eq:RminW}, see \cite{GraHalSch11b}.
 Instead of the simple incremental gradient descent algorithm (cf. Algorithm~\ref{alg:gradient}) for minimizing NETT one could investigate different algorithms such as proximal gradient or semi-smooth Newton methods.
 Studying network designs and training strategies different from the encoder-decoder scheme is a promising aspect of future studies.
 Finally, application of NETT to other inverse problems is another interesting research direction.